nagendrapujari/devopsHomeTask/README.md

 Before running the Terraform script, ensure you have:

-Terraform installed (version X.X.X or later).
+Terraform installed (version X.X.X or later).<br>
-AWS CLI installed and configured with appropriate credentials.
+AWS CLI installed and configured with appropriate credentials.<br>